GarrettPerschino/portfolio-risk-analysis/README.md

 3. **Follow Universal Steps**:
     - After installing Homebrew and `pipx`, follow the universal steps to create a virtual environment, install required packages, and run your script.

-## Contributing

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Create a new Pull Request

 ## License